Richard III’s claim to the throne is complicated!

 The basic principle in 15th century England was that it was preferable for the sovereign to be a man.
-(Henry I and Edward I had both made provisions for daughters to reign after them, but Edward III and Henry IV had both, at times, made provisions to prevent women inheriting.
-There was no generally agreed policy).
+Henry I and Edward I had both made provisions for daughters to reign after them, but Edward III and Henry IV had both, at times, made provisions to prevent women inheriting.
+There was no generally agreed policy.

 When there was a break from father to son, this was usually because of poor kingship by the father.
 A recent case was Richard II, who had no children anyway, but whose behaviour became tyrannical and there was general support to depose him in 1399.

-His successor, Henry IV, did not have the full support of the Lords temporal and had to fight off a rebellion in 1403 (Shrewsbury).
+Richard II’s successor, Henry IV, did not have the full support of the Lords temporal and had to fight off a rebellion in 1403 (Shrewsbury).
 Henry can be regarded as the first usurper of the 15th century and it became the norm in the 15th century to test a new usurper by rebellion.

-The Lancastrian dynasty was so well established by 1422, when Henry V died unexpectedly, that his son was recognised as Henry VI at the tender age of eight months.
+The Lancastrian dynasty was so well established by 1422, when Henry V died unexpectedly.
+His son was recognised as Henry VI at the tender age of eight months.
 Whilst Henry was growing up, Henry’s uncles and other senior nobles formed a Council to govern England and parts of France.
 Unfortunately, young Henry did not develop the character and skills expected of a medieval king.
 He also suffered from a mysterious mental illness so that even in adulthood a Protectorate was necessary in 1454.
 Historians disagree on whether the second Protectorate of his adulthood was also linked to his mental health.

 Not Richard III (yet)

-All did not go well for Edward and in due course he was temporarily deposed by the Earl of Warwick in October 1470 but reappeared in March 1471 to finish off the Lancastrian dynasty and its chief supporters at Barnet and Tewkesbury.
+All did not go well for Edward and in due course he was temporarily deposed by the earl of Warwick in October 1470 but reappeared in March 1471 to finish off the Lancastrian dynasty and its chief supporters at Barnet and Tewkesbury.

-Twelve was a bit young to take on the full job of King, but the queen, his mother, wished to have him crowned as soon as possible.
+Twelve was a bit young to take on the full job of king, but the queen, his mother, wished to have him crowned as soon as possible.
 Richard II had been crowned at the age of ten, but that had turned out badly.
 Henry VI was crowned at age seven and that turned out to be a disaster.
-Even so, the king’s Council, a forerunner of the Privy Council, agreed to an early Coronation without consulting the dead king’s nearest adult relative, his younger brother, Richard, Duke of Gloucester who was in York.
+Even so, the king’s Council, a forerunner of the Privy Council, agreed to an early Coronation without consulting the dead king’s nearest adult relative, his younger brother, Richard, duke of Gloucester who was in York.

 In late April 1483 we have Edward V being escorted form Ludlow to Westminster and Richard, Duke of Gloucester riding hard from York to meet up in Northamptonshire.

-Messages would be travelling to and fro at a hectic rate (up to 50 miles per day by horse) so that by the time the two parties met Richard had formed the view that there was a Woodville plot to take over the throne and govern through the young King.
+Messages would be travelling to and fro at a hectic rate (up to 50 miles per day by horse) so that by the time the two parties met Richard had formed the view that there was a Woodville plot to take over the throne and govern through the young king.
 This would mean probable lessening of influence for Richard and possibly worse.
-Richard used his status as the senior male of the House of York, arrested Earl Rivers and took personal charge of Edward V.
+Richard used his status as the senior male of the House of York, arrested earl Rivers and took personal charge of Edward V.

 The immediate response from Queen Elizabeth, after finding there was support for Richard in London, was to take her remaining children into sanctuary in Westminster, where she had been before in 1470-1 when her husband had temporarily quit the throne and where Edward V had been born.

 This produced a stalemate for some weeks.
-Edward V took up residence in the Tower of London as was traditional for Monarchs before their Coronation, but his mother, sisters and younger brother kept their distance.
-By mid-June Elizabeth was persuaded to give up her younger son, Richard, Duke of York to join his brother and create the duo we know as The Princes in the Tower.
+Edward V took up residence in the Tower of London as was traditional for monarchs before their Coronation, but his mother, sisters and younger brother kept their distance.
+By mid-June Elizabeth was persuaded to give up her younger son, Richard, duke of York to join his brother and create the duo we know as The Princes in the Tower.
 Tradition is that they never left there alive, but there is no decisive evidence either way.

-Richard, Duke of Gloucester, now officially Protector of the Realm, the same title his father had been given almost a quarter of a century earlier, continued preparation for Edward V’s Coronation until a bombshell piece of news was made public.
+Richard, duke of Gloucester, now officially Protector of the Realm, the same title his father had been given almost a quarter of a century earlier, continued preparation for Edward V’s Coronation until a bombshell piece of news was made public.